 recommends

-1 that the following characteristics should be met by VHF (metric) FM radiotelephone equipment used for the maritime mobile services operating on the frequencies specified in RR Appendix S18 [Appendix 18].
+that the following characteristics in Annex 1 should be met by VHF (metric) FM radiotelephone equipment used for the maritime mobile services operating on the frequencies specified in RR Appendix 18.

+Annex 1 Technical characteristics of VHF radiotelephone equipment operating in the maritime mobile service in channels spaced by 25 kHz

-1.1 General characteristics
+1 General characteristics

-1.1.1 The class of emission should be F3E/G3E.
+1.1 The class of emission should be F3E/G3E.